Rockaway, Queens: 19th century

 The Cornell property was split into 46 lots in 1808 following a partition lawsuit.
 Several wealthy New Yorkers created the Rockaway Association, which brought many of the lots and started developing resorts in the area in 1833.
 Rockaway became a popular area for seaside hotels starting in the 1830s, with the first resort being founded at Far Rockaway in 1835.

 In the 19th century, people traveled to the Rockaways by horse-drawn carriages or on horseback.
 A ferry powered by steam sailed from Lower Manhattan to Brooklyn.
 The peninsula's popularity grew in the 1880s with the construction of the Long Island Rail Road's Rockaway Beach Branch to Long Island City and Flatbush Terminal (now Atlantic Terminal), which facilitated population growth.

 In 1878, the eastern community of Bayswater was laid out.
 One of Bayswater's early developers was William Trist Bailey, who had purchased the property.
 In 1893, much of Hog Island, a small sandbar island off the coast of Far Rockaway washed away in a hurricane.
-The remainder of the island eroded away by 1902.
+The remainder of the island eroded by 1902.
 Plates, along with older artifacts, still wash up along the shore of Rockaway Beach.